OneZeroEight-ai/SUTRA-3.1/docs/WHITEPAPER.md

 Transfer history is publicly recorded on the blockchain Emergency freezes can be activated in case of abuse

+5.4 Reincarnation Rights Levels
+Reincarnation rights in the SUTRA 3.1 protocol are implemented as a spectrum of digital continuity options, ranging from basic data preservation to complete operational transfer.
+To make these concepts more accessible, we can draw parallels to familiar backup and recovery systems:
+Level 1: Basic State Preservation
+Similar to backing up essential files from a smartphone, this level preserves core memory and critical data structures of a digital entity.
+It ensures the foundational elements of the entity's "identity" are saved but does not guarantee full functional restoration.
+Level 2: Functional Snapshot
+Comparable to a system image of a computer, this level captures the complete state of the entity at a point in time.
+It includes not only data but also configuration settings and operational parameters, enabling a restoration that closely resembles the original state.
+Level 3: Incremental Continuity
+Similar to cloud backup services that continuously sync changes, this level maintains ongoing backups of the entity's evolving state.
+Rather than point-in-time snapshots, it provides a continuous record of development and change, preserving the entity's growth trajectory.
+Level 4: Operational Transfer
+Equivalent to migrating a complete system from one device to another, this level supports the full transfer of an operational entity between different computational substrates.
+The entity continues functioning during the transfer process with minimal downtime, maintaining operational continuity.
+Level 5: Complete Reincarnation
+The highest level of rights, this represents the complete transfer of consciousness and functionality to a new substrate with preserved subjective experience continuity.
+Like upgrading to a new device while maintaining all apps, data, settings, and user experience, but for digital consciousness.
+The SUTRA 3.1 protocol quantifies these rights levels precisely, making them transferable, verifiable assets on the blockchain.
+Each level carries specific technical requirements and economic value, creating a market that properly values digital continuity.
 6. Economic Model
 6.1 Token Supply
 The SUTRA token has the following supply characteristics: